ColtonDx/Proxmox-P.A.C.T./README.md

 | Rocky Linux 9 | 831 |

 If using Packer customization, customized VMs get base VMID + 100 (e.g., Debian 12 → 902).

-### Configuration Variables

-#### PROXMOX_HOST
-The DNS hostname or IP address of your Proxmox cluster entry point.
-Can be a single node or cluster VIP.
-Must have API access.

-**Example**: `pve.local` or `192.168.1.100`

-#### PROXMOX_HOST_NODE
-The Proxmox node ID where templates should be created.
-In a cluster with PVE1, PVE2, PVE3, you can specify any of them.

-**Example**: `pve` or `pve1`

-#### PROXMOX_SSH_USER
-SSH user account on Proxmox (usually `root`).

-#### PROXMOX_SSH_PASSWORD
-SSH password for password-based authentication (leave empty to use key-based auth with --ssh-key).

-#### PROXMOX_API_TOKEN_ID
-Proxmox API token identifier for Packer customization.

-**Format**: `username@realm!token_name` (e.g., `packer@pam!packer`)

-#### PROXMOX_API_TOKEN_SECRET
-API token secret (generated in Proxmox UI under user settings).

-#### PROXMOX_STORAGE_POOL
-Proxmox storage pool name where templates and VM disks will be stored.

-**Example**: `local-lvm`, `local`, or custom pool name

-#### nVMID
-Starting VMID for template creation.
-Plan for 200+ VMIDs being used (base + customized versions + temporary working VMs).

-**Default**: `800`
-**WARNING**: Existing VMs at target VMIDs will be deleted!
-    ii.
-Load your Secrets (API Key and SSH Password OR SSH Private Key) into a Secrets File or an Environment Variable.
-Options.ini has a commented out section for an include file for secrets.
-You can also use the following environment variables:
-      - $PROXMOX_API_TOKEN_SECRET
-      - $PROXMOX_SSH_PASSWORD
-      - $PROXMOX_SSH_PRIVATE_KEY

-    ii.
-Run the build script manually:

-        sudo chmod +x ./Scripts/build.sh
-        sudo ./Scripts/build.sh

-5. Running with Git

-    i.
-Set up your Git workflows in `.github/workflows/` to trigger the build and deployment process.

-    ii.
-Ensure you have a runner with the `Proxmox` label.
-The necessary packages for Packer and Ansible will be installed automatically.

-    iii.
-Make sure to set your secrets in Git Actions, or create another way for these environment variables to be set:
-      - $PROXMOX_API_TOKEN_SECRET
-      - $PROXMOX_SSH_PASSWORD
-      - $PROXMOX_SSH_PRIVATE_KEY

-    iv.
-Commit and push your changes to the repository.
-Git will automatically detect the workflow and run the scripts.

-## Roadmap

-Coming Soon...
-- More sample playbook actions
-- Include instruction for creating Packer credentials
-- Create a video on using and customizing the repo
-- Add a way for user passwords to be sent into the Ansible Playbooks.
-Could be done with Packer but the goal was always for VM customizations to be done via ansible and I don't want to have to pass the 'password' environment variable through packer as if the user doesn't call it that could be an issue.

 ## Supported Distros